fairandaffordable/fairandaffordable.github.io/negotiations.md

 ---
-title: Page with menubar
+title: What we do
-subtitle: Demo page with a menubar
+subtitle: Pilot Negotiations
 layout: page
 show_sidebar: false
 menubar: example_menu